Charles V, Holy Roman Emperor: Inheritances

-Two rebellions, the revolt of the Germanies and the revolt of the comuneros, contested Charles's rule in the 1520s.
-Following these revolts, Charles placed Spanish counselors in a position of power and spent a considerable part of his life in Castile, including his final years in a monastery.
-Indeed, Charles's motto "Plus Oultre" (Further Beyond), rendered as Plus Ultra from the original French, became the national motto of Spain and his heir, later Philip II, was born and raised in Castile.
-Nonetheless, many Spaniards believed that their resources (largely consisting of flows of silver from the Americas) were being used to sustain Imperial-Habsburg policies that were not in the country's interest.
+Two rebellions, the Revolt of the Germanies and the Revolt of the Comuneros, contested Charles's rule in the 1520s.
+Following these revolts, Charles placed Spanish counselors in a position of power and spent a significant part of his life in Castile, including his final years in a monastery.
+His son and heir, later Philip II of Spain, was born and raised in Castile.
+Nonetheless, many Spaniards believed that their resources, largely consisting of flows of silver from the Americas, were being used to sustain Imperial-Habsburg policies that were not in Spain's interest.

-Charles inherited the Austrian hereditary lands in 1519, as Charles I of Austria, and obtained the election as Holy Roman Emperor against the candidacy of the French King.
-Since the Imperial election, he was known as Emperor Charles V even outside of Germany and the Habsburg motto A.E.I.O.U. ("Austria Est Imperare Orbi Universo"; "it is Austria's destiny to rule the world") acquired political significance.
+Charles inherited the Austrian hereditary lands in 1519, as Charles I of Austria, and obtained the election as Holy Roman Emperor against the candidacy of the French king.
+Since the Imperial election, he was known as Emperor Charles V even outside of Germany.
+The dynastic motto of the House of Habsburg used by Charles was A.E.I.O.U. ("Austria Est Imperare Orbi Universo" — "it is Austria's destiny to rule the world"; although its exact meaning remains disputed).
 Charles staunchly defended Catholicism as Lutheranism spread.
 Various German princes broke with him on religious grounds, fighting against him.
 Charles's presence in Germany was often marked by the organization of imperial diets to maintain religious and political unity.

 He was frequently in Northern Italy, often taking part in complicated negotiations with the Popes to address the rise of Protestantism.
-It is important to note, though, that the German Catholics supported the Emperor.
-Charles had a close relationship with important German families, like the House of Nassau, many of which were represented at his Imperial court.
-Several German princes or noblemen accompanied him in his military campaigns against France or the Ottomans, and the bulk of his army was generally composed of German troops, especially the Imperial Landsknechte.
+It is important to note that the German Catholics supported the Emperor.
+Charles had a close relationship with important German families, like the House of Nassau, many of which were represented at his imperial court.
+Many German princes, noblemen and generals led his military campaigns against France and the Ottomans or accompanied him in his travels, and the bulk of his army was generally composed of German troops, especially the Imperial Landsknechte.

-Charles never traveled to his overseas possessions in the Americas, since such a transatlantic crossing to a place not central to his political interests at the time was unthinkable.
-He did, however, establish strong administrative structures to rule them, including the European-based Council of the Indies in 1524 and the establishment of the Viceroyalty of New Spain and the Viceroyalty of Peru when the Aztec and Inca civilizations were conquered in his name.